amunategui/amunategui.github.io/_posts/2014-09-29-ggmap-example.md

 ---
 layout: post
-title: Mapping The US with { ggmap }
+title: Mapping The US with {ggmap}
 category: Visualization
 tags: visualizing
 year: 2014
 month: 9
 day: 29
 published: true
-summary: GGMAP will enable you to easily plot data onto maps from around the world as long as you give it geographical coordinates.
+summary: ggmap will enable you to easily plot data onto maps from around the world as long as you give it geographical coordinates.
-image: MappingTheUSWithGGMAP/figure/unnamed-chunk-10.png
+image: MappingTheUSWithGGMAP/unnamed-chunk-10.png
 ---

 If you haven't played with the [ggmap](http://cran.r-project.org/web/packages/ggmap/index.html) package then you are in for a treat!